AndreLeEEEEE/PerfectAttendance/README.md

 - The first query finds all clock in/out sessions that still have the "Scheduled" or "Absent-No Call" label
 - The second query finds work days in which an employee didn't work their full 8 hours
 - The third query finds all employees that are qualified for the perfect attendance bonuses

+The first and second queries have VisionPlex Screens.
+The third one does not due to an error about duplicate keys.